Privacy & Cookies policy

 We are a charity with an inclusive Christian ethos, working with people of all faiths and none.
 From time to time, we may seek to understand our audiences better by collecting information about religious affiliation.

-We may also collect sensitive personal data if you make the information public or if you tell us about your health and care experiences relating to disability (for example, if you use our disability care services, call our charity, act as a case study for us or volunteer to share your story); however we will always make it clear to you when we collect this information from you, what sensitive personal data we are collecting and what purposes we may use it for.
+Sharing your storySome of our supporters may choose to tell us about their health and care experiences relating to disability (for example, if you use our disability care services, call our charity, act as a case study for us, or volunteer to share your story).

 All Livability websites use cookies to help our websites work well and to track information about how people are using them.